EventStore/EventStore/docs/server/features/projections/tutorial.md

 The example in this step so far relied on a global state for the projection, but what if you wanted a count of the number of items in the shopping cart per shopping cart.

-EventStoreDB has a built-in `$by_category` projection that lets you select events from a particular list of streams.
+KurrentDB has a built-in `$by_category` projection that lets you select events from a particular list of streams.
 Enable this projection with the following command.

 @[code](@httpapi/projections/enable-by-category.sh)